-Switching the display of a reference signal on, automatically switches the display of logic signals (CH3, CH4) and mathematic signals off.
+Switching on a reference signal display, automatically switches off the display of mathematic signals and vice versa.

 9.2.2.1 RE x, On Off, associated settings

 When in this submenu, using the INTENS knob will allow selection of 2 reference signals which can then be displayed alongside 2 input signals.